-Members: Guðmundur I. Markússon and Jóhann Eiríksson.
+Members: Guðmundur I. Markússon (GIM) and Johann Eiriksson.
 Among their many collabrators are Hilmar Örn Hilmarsson, Andrew M. McKenzie (The Hafler Trio), Birgir Baldursson, Birgitta Jónsdóttir, Guðlaugur Kristinn Óttarsson (Godkrist), Rúnar Magnússon, Snorri Ásmundsson, Jens Massel (Senking), et al.

-Reptilicus emerged from a nocturnal chance encounter in late December 1988 when I met Johann skulking in one of Reykjavík’s shadier spots.
-We knew little of each other apart from a few glimpses at the fringes of the local music scene—he was involved in experimental group Huus with Paul Lydon and Laura Valentino, and I in electro-industrial outfit Svölurnar (or The Swallows) with my late friend Þór Jóhannsson.
-In any case, we ended up in a small studio I shared in the city centre.
+Reptilicus emerged from a nocturnal chance encounter in late December 1988 when GIM met Johann Eiriksson skulking in one of Reykjavík’s shadier spots.
+They knew little of each other apart from a few glimpses at the fringes of the local music scene—Johann was involved in experimental group Huus with Paul Lydon and Laura Valentino, and GIM in electro-industrial outfit Svölurnar (or The Swallows) with his late friend Þór Jóhannsson.
+They ended up in a small studio that GIM shared in the city centre.
 The recording made that night, still extant but unreleased, was the spontaneous, sonic-generation of Reptilicus.
-The name, which we assumed a few days later, is the title of one of film history’s lesser offsprings, the Danish-American Reptilicus, the American version of which was in Johann’s possession, abridged on 8mm film.
-Reptilicus was unleashed on the 12th of January ‘89, when we appeared live for the first time, along with Johann’s collaborators in Huus, Paul and Laura.
+The name, which they assumed a few days later, is the title of one of film history’s lesser offsprings, the Danish-American Reptilicus, the American version of which was in Johann’s possession, abridged on 8mm film.
+Reptilicus was unleashed on the 12th of January ‘89, when they appeared live for the first time, along with Johann’s collaborators in Huus, Paul and Laura.
 Earlier that same evening saw the last performance of Svölurnar.

 Tat Twam Asi – anti-EP

-Our first release was the so-called anti-EP Tat Twam Asi (TTA; a whimsical quote of the Sanskrit phrase meaning “this is you” or in the glorified 19th century translations: “Thou art That”) which was issued in the autumn of 1989.
+Reptilicus’ first release was the so-called anti-EP Tat Twam Asi (TTA; a whimsical quote of the Sanskrit phrase meaning “this is you” or in the glorified 19th century translations: “Thou art That”) which was issued in the autumn of 1989.
 The record contained no music, being released on anti-vinyl, a format directly harmful to turntable needles.
 Instead, it was accompanied by detailed instructions and objects with which you could perform the piece yourself.
 Each copy was handmade.
-How many is uncertain but ten is a probable guess.
+How many is uncertain.
 TTA was available in the record store Grammið in Reykjavík.
 The one and only copy ever purchased is now in the possession of artist and electronic musician Curver.

-One extra member was listed on the cover of TTA: the late Bjarni Þórðarson, singer of legendary punk group Sjálfsfróun, as he inspired the idea by a casual remark made when I ran into him one afternoon (during this period Reptilicus played a few concerts with Sjálfsfróun which had regrouped as a speed-metal outfit).
+One extra member was listed on the cover of TTA: the late Bjarni Þórðarson, singer of legendary punk group Sjálfsfróun, as he inspired the idea by a casual remark (during this period Reptilicus played a few concerts with Sjálfsfróun which had regrouped as a speed-metal outfit).

 Temperature of Blood – tape/CD

-Our first musical release was Temperature of Blood (ToB) issued on cassette by Icelandic independent label Hel in the beginning of 1990.
-It was in reality a compilation of what we’d been up to during our first year of operation and included pre-programmed studio material recorded and mixed by film composer Hilmar Örn Hilmarsson along with live recordings of various kinds—in the studio, on the air (radio) and at live performances.
+Reptilicus’ first musical release was Temperature of Blood (ToB) issued on cassette by Icelandic independent label Hel in the beginning of 1990.
+It was in reality a compilation of what they’d been up to during their first year, including pre-programmed studio material recorded and mixed by film composer Hilmar Örn Hilmarsson along with live recordings of various kinds—in the studio, on the air (radio) and at live performances.

 ToB was re-released on CD with one extra live track from the same period as the first release of German label Cat’s Heaven (a subdivision of Vuz Records) in 1996.
-As to the title, I believe it has to do with reptilians being cold-blooded.
-At least, in an interview with Morgunblaðið in 1989, we explained our musical approach as “lying in the sun, warming your blood up, and crawling into the nearest lake to cool down” (“…tónlistinni mætti lýsa með vísun í nafn sveitarinnar: hún gangi út á það að liggja í sólinni og láta blóðið hitna og skríða síðan út í næsta vatn og kæla sig.”
+As to the title, probably has to do with reptilians being cold-blooded.
+At least, in an interview with Morgunblaðið in 1989, they explained their musical approach as “lying in the sun, warming your blood up, and crawling into the nearest lake to cool down” (“…tónlistinni mætti lýsa með vísun í nafn sveitarinnar: hún gangi út á það að liggja í sólinni og láta blóðið hitna og skríða síðan út í næsta vatn og kæla sig.”
 Mbl 5.11.1989, C24-25).

 Crusher of Bones – LP/CD – Obstructor

-Crusher of Bones (CoB), released on vinyl in the autumn of 1990, was our first dedicated studio album.
+Crusher of Bones (CoB), released on vinyl in the autumn of 1990, was Reptilicus’ first dedicated studio album.
 Although most of the tracks included improvisation, all were carefully prepared and pre-programmed.
 CoB was recorded and mixed by Hilmar Örn Hilmarsson.
-Birgir Baldursson, percussionist extraordinaire of Svarthvítur Draumur and Bless, did drums and percussion on several tracks, and Guðlaugur Kristinn Óttarsson (Godkrist) formerly of Þeyr and Kukl, played guitar on three tracks.
-CoB was released by our own label Product 8 in collaboration with British distributors People who can’t (which were soon to become World Serpent Distribution).
+Birgir Baldursson, percussionist extraordinaire of S.H.
+Draumur and Bless, did drums and percussion on several tracks, and Guðlaugur Kristinn Óttarsson (Godkrist) formerly of Þeyr and Kukl, played guitar on three tracks.
+CoB was released by through their own label Product 8 in collaboration with British distributors People who can’t which were soon to become World Serpent Distribution.
 The British contacts were facilitated by Hilmar and David Tibet of Current 93.
-We celebrated the release with a concert in Reykjavík accompanied by Sjón and Current 93 in January 1991.
+The release was celebrated with a concert in Reykjavík accompanied by Sjón and Current 93 in January 1991.
 CoB was reissued on CD with over 20 minutes of extra material, again via Product 8 and World Serpent, in 1996.
 Both covers were designed by graphic designer Bragi Halldórsson.
-As to the title, the memory trail is long since snowed over—considering that we were partly dabbling in metal-industrial, that might have served as an inspiration.
+As to the title, the memory trail is long since snowed over—considering that they were partly dabbling in metal-industrial, that might have served as an inspiration.

 Snaketime – MCD

 World Serpent released the MCD Snaketime in early 1993.
 It contained three versions of a track with the same title along with a derived track called “Head in a hole”.
-It was recorded and mixed with Hilmar Örn Hilmarsson and musician and producer Tómas Tómasson.
+It was recorded and mixed with Hilmar Örn Hilmarsson and musician and producer Tómas Tómasson the year before.
 The sleeve was done by graphic designer Guðmundur Oddur Magnússon (now professor of Iceland Academy of the Art).

-The music was in the direction of electro-industrial with a bias towards dance music.
-I believe the title has something to do with life-affirmation and the notion of amor fati.
+The music was in the direction of electro-industrial with a bias towards techno.

 Designer Time – CD: Reptilicus and the Hafler Trio

-We met industrialist extraordinaire and only constant member of The Hafler Trio, Andrew M. McKenzie, in 1991 when he was visiting Iceland with artist Carl Michael von Hausswolff.
+GIM and Johann met industrialist extraordinaire and only constant member of The Hafler Trio, Andrew M. McKenzie, in 1991 when he was visiting Iceland with artist Carl Michael von Hausswolff.
 This was the beginning of a fruitful collaboration which lasted for several years.
-During this period, McKenzie moved to Iceland where he lived for over a decade, having a considerable influence on the Icelandic experimental and electronic scene (among them artists such as Curver and Jóhann Jóhannsson)—I guess, by being partly responsible for his move to Iceland, Reptilicus served to some extent as a catalyst for his influence.
+During this period, McKenzie moved to Iceland where he lived for over a decade, having a considerable influence on the Icelandic experimental and electronic scene, among them artists such as Curver and Johann Johannsson.

-In the beginning of 1992, we found ourselves with McKenzie in a huge freezing chamber of a half-built slaughterhouse (which was later to become the lodgings of the Iceland Academy of the Arts).
-We were accompanied by Indriði Einarsson of electro-performance pioneers Inferno 5 (during this period we shared workspace with various bands and musicians in different locations, most consistently Daisy Hill Puppy Farm, Jóhann Jóhannsson and Inferno 5).
-In the freezer, we recorded various sounds that were later subjected to sampling and software manipulation.
-The results, that combined noise, ambient and rhythm with a pinch of the unforeseen, were released on CD by Dutch label Staalplaat in the beginning of 1994 under the joint names of Reptilicus and The Hafler Trio.
+In the beginning of 1992, Reptilicus found themselves with McKenzie in a huge freezing chamber of a derelict slaughterhouse (which was later to become the lodgings of the Iceland Academy of the Arts).
+They were accompanied by Indriði Einarsson of electro-performance pioneers Inferno 5 (during this period Reptilicus shared workspace with various bands and musicians in different locations, most consistently Daisy Hill Puppy Farm, Johann Johannsson and Inferno 5).
+In the freezer, they recorded various sounds that were later subjected to sampling and software manipulation.
+The results, that combined layering of noise, ambient and rhythm with a pinch of the unforeseen, were released on CD by Dutch label Staalplaat in the beginning of 1994 under the joint names of Reptilicus and The Hafler Trio.
 The title, which is a pun on “designer drugs”, refers, on the one hand, to the idea of a form of time that is designed, artificial, and man made, and, on the other, to the genres of mood, easy-listening and muzak, as is evident from the sleeve design.

 O – CD

-In 1995, through the efforts of Austrian artist Franz Graf, we were invited to play at the Out of the Cold festival in Vienna, organized by musician and curator Edek Bartz.
-McKenzie accompanied us twisting knobs, recording and mixing.
-The programme included material specially composed for the performance along with other material, most notably from O. By the end of the year, our fruitful cooperation with McKenzie came to an end due to strained personal relations.
+In 1995, through the efforts of Austrian artist Franz Graf, Reptilicus were invited to play at the Out of the Cold festival in Vienna, organized by musician and curator Edek Bartz.
+McKenzie accompanied them twisting knobs, recording and mixing.
+The programme included material specially composed for the performance along with other material, most notably from O.

 S.O.B.S – MCD: Okkar heili er innsiglaður